Simplified State Space Layers for Sequence Modeling: Relationship Between S4 and S5

 \section{Relationship Between S4 and S5}

-Having introduced the S5 layer, we now establish a relationship between the dynamics of S5 and S4.
+We now establish a relationship between the dynamics of S5 and S4.
 In Section \ref{app:sec:equiv} we show that, under certain conditions, the outputs of the S5 SSM can be \emph{interpreted} as a projection of the latent states computed by a particular S4 system.
-This interpretation motivates the use of HiPPO initializations for S5, which we discuss in more detail in Section \ref{sec:s4s5rel:diag}.
-Finally, we discuss in Section \ref{sec:s4s5rel:untying} how the conditions required to relate the dynamics further motivate initialization and parameterization choices.
-More detailed discussion, derivations and ablation experiments are included in the appendix.
+This interpretation motivates using HiPPO initializations for S5, which we discuss in more detail in Section \ref{sec:s4s5rel:diag}.
+In Section \ref{sec:s4s5rel:untying} we discuss how the conditions required to relate the dynamics further motivate initialization and parameterization choices.